Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 #### 3.7.2 Availability......................................................................................................

-The system will be accessible around-the-clock with the exception of planned maintenance times.
+The system will be accessible around-the-clock with the exception of planned maintenance times and the system must support failover clustering to ensure 99.9% availability.
 It should be built to reduce downtime and guarantee consumers' constant access.
 The system must preserve user data integrity and deliver the proper messages in the event of a server or network failure.
 Implementing system monitoring tools will guarantee high availability and prompt problem identification.